 The FIC is focused on efficiencies and actively involved in:

-Report for the FIC – the driving force
+Reports to the FIC – the Driving Force

 Oversight & Remediation

-Remedial actions were prescribed for 330 non-compliant institutions and those who did not remediate their non-compliance received either admissions of non-compliance fines or are awaiting the FIC’s adjudication panel for sanctioning.
+Remedial actions were prescribed for 330 non-compliant institutions and those who did not remediate their non-compliance were consequently subjected to enforcement or monitoring.

 Supporting Guidance